Our content may include links to products from our partners

 The 11th District cost of funds index, the London Interbank Offered Rate, or the maturity yield on one-year Treasury bills.

-The first thing to do is understand the rate:
+The first thing to do is to understand the rate:

 ARM rates are set by a lender (See how to find the best mortgage lender) taking an index rate and adds percentage points (margin).
 There are many factors what’s the rate you’ll get, the main factor is your credit score – if you still don’t know it, there are many free ways to get it.

-Example: The index is 1.75%.
+For example, the index is 1.75%.
 The margin is 2 percentage points.
 These are added together for a total of 3.75%.
 Later on, if the index shifts to 2%, your interest rate would increase to 4%.
+Remember: margins can’t change.
+Indexes can.

 Another Example: The index is 7%.
 The margin is 3%.
 These add together for a 10% interest rate.
 If the index shifts down to 4%, your new interest rate would be 7%.